Conformal Tradeoffs: Operational Profiles Beyond Coverage: Consequences of a fixed conformal partition in the binary case

 \paragraph{Probability-normalized scores induce a regime boundary.} For probability-normalized scores $s(x,y)=1-P(y\mid x)$ we have $s(x,0)+s(x,1)=1$.
 Hence a point cannot satisfy both class thresholds unless $\tau_0+\tau_1\ge 1$, and it cannot violate both unless $\tau_0+\tau_1\le 1$.
-Consequently: \begin{itemize} \item \textbf{Hedging regime ($\tau_0+\tau_1>1$):} $11$ may occur and $00$ cannot (singletons + hedges; no abstention). \item \textbf{Rejection regime ($\tau_0+\tau_1<1$):} $00$ may occur and $11$ cannot (singletons + abstention; no hedges). \item \textbf{Boundary ($\tau_0+\tau_1=1$):} only $10$ and $01$ occur; under $\pi_{\mathrm{SI}}$ outputs are always singletons. \end{itemize} Crossing $\tau_0+\tau_1=1$ therefore changes which outcome types can appear.
-This is a deterministic constraint induced by the score normalization, not an estimation artifact.
-Note that when $\tau_0=\tau_1=1/2$, the associated classification rule is the argmax rule and coverage equals the classifier's accuracy.
+Consequently: \begin{itemize} \item \textbf{Hedging regime ($\tau_0+\tau_1>1$):} $11$ may occur and $00$ cannot (singletons + hedges; no abstention). \item \textbf{Rejection regime ($\tau_0+\tau_1<1$):} $00$ may occur and $11$ cannot (singletons + abstention; no hedges). \item \textbf{Boundary ($\tau_0+\tau_1=1$):} only $10$ and $01$ occur; under $\pi_{\mathrm{SI}}$ outputs are always singletons. \end{itemize} Crossing $\tau_0+\tau_1=1$ therefore changes which outcome types are even feasible.
+This deterministic boundary is the simplest geometric reason that changing thresholds can produce qualitatively different operational regimes.

 \paragraph{Cross-threshold coupling within regimes.} Within the hedging regime ($\tau_0+\tau_1>1$), the diagonal support is partitioned into three contiguous intervals.
 Parameterize by $u=s(x,0)$ (so $s(x,1)=1-u$):